My thoughts on Slackware, life and everything

 The hostname and TCP port numbers shown in bold green are defined elsewhere in this article, they should stay matching when you decide to use a different hostname and port numbers.

-We will give the Ente server its own internal Docker network.
-That way, the inter-container communication stays behind its gateway and prevents snooping the network traffic.
+We will give the AFFiNE server its own internal Docker network.
+That way, the inter-container communication stays behind its gateway, this prevents snooping the network traffic.

 Docker network